tim-de/sudoku/README.md

 - [ ] Work out how to handle indices into the heap, if they are exposed to the user (if so how) or not (and how to handle increase-key &c. in this case)
+- [ ] Add the capacity to supply an order for the heap at compile time, implementing a more general d-ary/dway heap.